 Attorneys with borrowing privileges: 4 weeks.

 Wake Forest University undergraduates may check out circulating materials for 4 weeks .

-Most materials in the Professional Center Library don’t circulate but can be used within the Library.
+Most materials in the Law Library don’t circulate but can be used within the Library.
 Please check with the Service Desk.

 Attorneys with a NC Bar card may apply to become a library patron, which is free.
 Applications can be obtained from a Service Desk Assistant.

 Photocopiers/Printers/Scanners are located on each floor of the library.
-Copies are $0.08 each with the price subject to change without notice.
+Copies are charged by page with the price subject to change without notice.
+Please check with the Service Desk for the current per copy charge.
 A copy card may be requested for copying/printing at the Service Desk.
 Please bring cash to add money to copy cards in the IT Department.
 In order to scan a document you must have your student ID card.

 Photocopying of library materials is regulated by the

 Copyright Act in 42 U.S.C. § 201 et seq.(2012).

 Photocopy and fax services are available to members of the bench and bar.

 - Citations should be given to the staff at the Service Desk either in person, by phone, or by fax.